etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 > To estimate RF models we employ the widely used caret package for R (Kuhn et al. and we build the following rolling forecasting workflow: (1) train RF models on data from years t and t+1 from the study period 2000-2010 to increase the size of the training dataset; (2) evaluate their predictive capability using cross validation (CV); (3) apply the estimated RF models from step (1) on unseen data from the following year (t+2) to predict trade flows for that year and evaluate their predictive capability of such unseen data.

-To further clarify the process, we have added the following text in the Results section (p. **ADD PAGE NUMBER**):
+To further clarify the process, we have added the following text in the Results section (p.
+13):

 > In other words, we used the models trained with data from years t and t + 1 and
 > the explanatory variables for year t + 2 to forecast interregional trade for year t + 2.